Camarillo White Horse

-The Camarillo White Horse is a rare horse breed just over 100 years old known for its pure white color.
+The Camarillo White Horse is a rare horse breed known for its pure white color.
 It dates back to 1921, when Adolfo Camarillo, one of the last Californios, purchased a 9-year-old stallion named Sultan at the California State Fair in Sacramento.
-The California White horse was owned and bred by the Camarillo family until the death of Adolfo Camarillo’s daughter Carmen in 1987.
+The Camarillo White horse was owned and bred by the Camarillo family until the death of Adolfo Camarillo’s daughter Carmen in 1987.

 Breed characteristics

 The Camarillo White Horse is known for its pure white color, which includes pink skin under the white hair coat.
 Unlike a gray horse that is born dark and lightens as it gets older, Camarillo White horses are white from birth and remain white throughout their lives.

 The breed is not only a color breed.
 It has other distinctive physical characteristics, including a compact and refined build.
 They are known to have strong limbs, an expressive face, large eyes, well-defined withers, laid back shoulders and a well-arched neck.

 True white is a difficult color to achieve, because any given mating of a white horse has only a 50% chance to produce white offspring.
 All known white horses have only one copy of the white gene.
 It is believed to be impossible for a horse to have two copies, because the embryo would be unable to develop and the pregnancy would terminate.

 The color of Camarillo White horses comes from the dominant white allele W4, which as the name suggests, dominantly produces a white color.
 When homozygous, this allele is believed to be lethal at an early stage of embryonic development.

 Camarillo White horses do not carry the genes for Lethal white syndrome.